Garbage, Recycling, Composting

 Please refer to the Waste Collection Calendar and Information Guide for collection dates.

-More information on Ontario’s Hazardous and Special Products program can be found at Resource Produce and Recovery Authority website.
-Check their website for materials and participating drop off retailers..
+More information on Ontario’s Hazardous and Special Products program can be found at http://www.RPRA.ca.
+Check their website for materials and participating drop-off retailers at: https://rpra.ca/where-to-recycle/

 Paints